Find out how to administer basic first aid to soft tissue injuries for accident victims among other first aid techniques.

 Call for emergency help as soon as you notice any injuries to the abdomen.
 Put your gloves on and get the victim in a comfortable position before commencing.
 Do sterile dressing loosely and use plastic wrapping to do it.

-Avoid applying pressure to control bleeding rather wait for more advanced medical help to arrive.
-Enroll for first aid and CPR certificate today and learn more skills that could help you become a fully certified first aider.
+Avoid applying pressure to control bleeding rather than wait for more advanced medical help to arrive.
+Enroll for first aid and CPR certification today and learn more skills that could help you become a fully certified first aider.
+Feel free to reach out anytime at 1-888-277-7865 or contact us on our website.